Dark Chocolate Granola

 Large metal scoop taking a scoop of chocolate granola with chocolate chips.

-• seriously packed with delicious chocolate goodness!
+• Packed with chocolate goodness.

 Visual of all ingredients needed for making a homemade chocolate granola recipe.
 Ingredients are labelled with text overlay.